gravestench/dark-magic/internal/service_template/README.md

 ## Dependencies
-This service has dependencies on all other Diablo2 file-loader services:
+This service has dependencies on the following services:
 * [bar](.)
 * [baz](.)